 Find a hashtag that is not widely in use already.
-In order to figure this out, you will have to check social media extensively and internationally.
-Simply do a search on Twitter, Facebook, Google+ and Instagram!
-You can also create a free wall on Walls.io to test the hashtag across multiple platforms!
+To figure this out, you will have to check social media extensively and internationally.
+Simply do a search on Twitter, Facebook and Instagram!
+You can also create a social wall on Walls.io to test the hashtag across multiple platforms!

 KISS: The good old Keep-It-Short-and-Simple rule

 Try to keep it below 10 characters, but when in doubt go for a longer but understandable hashtag rather than an acronym no one will get.
 Avoid the use of umlaut characters where possible.